 More and more, school systems in the U.S. and around the world are endorsing the Days, as we have recently here in Fairfax County, Virginia.
 Some of our schools have expanded to Bike and Walk Week and are even challenging each other to friendly competitions.
 Others schools encourage students to walk or bike on a particular day each week.

-If you want your child give it a try, check out these suggestions I put together for Activity Rocket, a local parenting site.
+If you want your child give it a try, check out these suggestions:

-1. Read the SRTS parent info page to brush up on the basics.
+1. Read the Parent Guide to brush up on the basics.

 3. If you and your child plan to cycle, watch this tried-and-true kid cycling safety video together.
 (It’s a little dated, so if you know of a more modern version, do tell!)